 "Are you a new student?" asked Thomas.

-"I am, I'm to start today, but I'm not sure if I want to go in."
+"I am as a matter of fact, I'm to start today, but I'm not sure if I want to go in."

-"Don't worry, there might be some bad students in there with oversized egos, but the rest are really friendly."
+"Don't worry, there might be some bad students in there with oversized egos, like 'Arry and Bert, but the rest of the students are friendly."

 "Yeah, I guess you're right, especially since you saved my life," the girl walked forward towards Thomas and gave him a small kiss on the right side of the face, then she walked slowly away.

-The girl was silent for a second, then, "My name is Emily, see you around!"
+The girl was silent for a second, then she smiled and answered; "My name is Emily, see you around Thomas!"

-Thomas stayed there for a while before noticing the time and ran as fast as his legs could take him to his classroom.
+By the time he snapped to his senses, he was already running late.
+He ran down the hallways as fast as his legs could take him to his classroom.
 Thomas dashed into the classroom just in time, but all out of breath.

 "I couldn't help it," snapped Thomas, "those darn smelters teens were harming another new student and I..."